martina-sara/meta-learning-analogy-SLM/README.md

 # meta-learning-analogy-SLM

-Code and datasets used for the project: **"Inducing Structural Mapping: A Few-Shot Meta-Learning Approach to Analogical Reasoning in Small Language Models"**
+Code and datasets used for the project: **"A Few-Shot Meta-Learning Approach to Analogical Reasoning in Small Language Models"**

 ## Overview
 Language models often encode the relation linking a source pair but fail to transfer it to a target pair, defaulting to surface similarity.
 Following the diagnostic work of Lee et al. (2026), which localises this bottleneck at the mapping stage rather than at relation extraction, we apply a few-shot meta-learning framework to analogical reasoning.
 Across episodes, the model must infer the common relation from a small study set and apply it to complete an analogy.
 We evaluate three Qwen2.5 models (1.5B, 3B and 7B) trained on items from [AnalogyKB](https://github.com/siyuyuan/analogykb) and [BATS](https://vecto.space/projects/BATS/) against a baseline fine-tuned without a study set.
 Meta-trained models improve significantly over the baseline, even on relations unseen during training.